 Changes in sea ice thickness will affect the formation of cold, salty Antarctic Bottom Water that drives ocean currents around the world, and the organisms that depend on the ice for habitat and food, from phytoplankton and krill, to whales.

-The helicopter also carries a scanning laser system (or ‘LIDAR’), which is used in combination with a snow radar – operated by radar engineer Peter Jansen – to measure the amount of snow and sea ice floating above the ocean surface (known as ‘freeboard’ or surface elevation).
+The helicopter also carried a scanning laser system (or ‘LIDAR’), used in combination with a snow radar to measure the amount of snow and sea ice floating above the ocean surface (known as ‘freeboard’ or surface elevation).
 As snow pushes sea ice beneath the ocean surface, scientists need to measure snow thickness to work out how much ice is under the water – something that can’t be determined from space.
 The LIDAR and radar also provide information on how rough or smooth the snow cover is, which influences what we see on satellite images.

-The helicopter also incorporates an inertial navigation and global positioning system to pinpoint the attitude and location of the helicopter in space.
-The data collected by this system is processed by PhD student Adam Steer and is essential for assigning aerial measurements to locations on the sea ice.
+The helicopter also incorporated an inertial navigation and global positioning system to pinpoint the attitude and location of the helicopter in space.
+The data collected by this system are essential for assigning aerial measurements to locations on the sea ice.

-Last by not least, the helicopter carries a microwave radiometer provided by Japanese colleagues, which gives an estimate of the two dimensional area covered by sea ice.
+Last but not least, the helicopter carried a microwave radiometer provided by Japanese colleagues, which gives an estimate of the two dimensional area covered by sea ice.
 These measurements are again used to calibrate satellite data.

-To capture all this information the helicopter flies in a triangular pattern over a 60x60x60 nautical mile survey area in about 2.5 hours.
-This survey includes the study area of scientists working on the ground (a 100–200 m transect of snow and ice parameters), so that related on-ground measurements can be used to test the accuracy of those made from the air.
-The airborne survey thus acts as an intermediate layer between the highly detailed ground and coarse resolution satellite measurements.
+To capture all this information the helicopter flew in a triangular pattern over 60x60x60 nautical mile survey areas, which took about 2.5 hours per survey.
+Each survey included the study area of scientists working on the ground (a 100–200 m transect of snow and ice parameters), so that related on-ground measurements can be used to test the accuracy of those made from the air.
+The airborne survey thus acts as an intermediate layer between the highly detailed ground measurements and coarse resolution satellite measurements.

-The aerial measurements and photographs, in combination with on-ground and under-ice measurements (details in the next blog post), will allow scientists to produce high resolution, three-dimensional images of the sea ice.
+Dr Lieser will now spend many months collating and interpreting all the data.
+The aerial measurements and photographs, in combination with on-ground and under-ice measurements, will allow scientists to produce high resolution, three-dimensional images of the sea ice.